Torizon Frequently Asked Questions (FAQ)

-- Torizon Platform Services: tool for managing secure, remote and offline updates for Torizon.
+- Torizon Cloud: tool for managing secure, remote and offline updates for Torizon.
 Also offers a dashboard with Device Monitoring data.

 - Torizon IDE Extension 2: With a large ecosystem and several tools, this is a great way to get started for an awesome development experience.
 Also, it enables a developer-friendly migration path for Windows and Windows CE application developers.

 Is Torizon OS Linux-based?

 Torizon OS is 100% Linux-based, using Yocto Project/OpenEmbedded as a base, adding container support, an OTA update client, OSTree, and several other key technologies.

 What OS options do I have besides Torizon?

 Refer to the Software page on our developer center.

 What is the best development environment for Torizon?